cadjai/mirror-openshift-container-platform-operators/README.md

 ### Mirror operators or any other content using the oc-mirror with its default configuration
 As stated above the oc-mirror can be used to mirror a wide variety of content (operators, ocp release images, adhoc container images and helm charts).
-To make things simple for us we chose a workflow where the playbook is run for the same content type where the content type os defined by the imaeset config files used to run the playbooks.
+To make things simpler for us we chose a workflow where the playbook is run for the same content type where the content type is defined by the imageset config files used to run the playbooks.
-Instead of having an imageset config file that has operators, ocp release, additional images and helm charts, we are chosing to create an imageset file for each type to match the lifecycle of how each of the content type is mirrored into the environment.
+Instead of having an imageset config file that has operators, ocp release, additional images and helm charts, we are chosing to create an imageset file for each content type to match the lifecycle of how each of the content type is mirrored into the environment.
 Also the key difference between this approach and the previous one above for operators using a dedicated index is that the imageset config files are the expected inputs to this process instead of the playbook creating them based on some defined variable.
 So the steps below will be the same for all content type and the only change will be the value of the variable pointing to the appropriate imageset config files to use.